leucos/ansible-tuto/step-11/README.md

 The check interval will be set in a group_vars file for haproxy.
 This will ensure all haproxies will inherit from it.

-We just need to create the file `group_vars/haproxy` below the inventory directory.
+We just need to create the file `group_vars/haproxy.yml` below the inventory directory.
 The file has to be named after the group you want to define the variables for.
-If we wanted to define variables for the web group, the file would be named `group_vars/web`.
+If we wanted to define variables for the web group, the file would be named `group_vars/web.yml`.

+Note that the `.yml` is optionalm: we could name haproxy group vars file `group_vars/haproxy` and Ansible would be ok with it.
+The extension just helps editors picking the right syntax highlighter.

 ```jinja
 haproxy_check_interval: 3000